 Seasoning and flavoring are important steps in making a tender and delicious pot roast.
 Here are some ideas to enhance the taste of your roast:

-See also How long to cook frozen lima beans
+See also How to cook french fries on the grill

 1. Salt and Pepper: Before cooking the pot roast, season it generously with salt and freshly ground black pepper.
 This will help to bring out the flavors of the meat.